jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-01-08-install-windows-xp-from-usb-stick-flash-drive-with-easy2boot.md

 ![](/img/posts/windows-xp-text-mode-install-2.png)

-### Step 5 - Configure Windows XP
+### Step 6 - Configure Windows XP

 After some time, your PC will reboot to the Easy2Boot menu.
 This time, select *Install XP - Step 2* to start the graphics mode setup:

 ![](/img/posts/install-windows-xp-from-usb-stick-easy2boot-step-2.jpg)

 Follow the on-screen prompts to configure Windows.
 The default options are suitable for most installations.

 ![](/img/posts/windows-xp-graphics-mode-setup-and-configuration.png)

-### Setup 8 - Boot Windows XP
+### Setup 7 - Boot Windows XP

 After one last reboot, Windows XP will load for the first time.
-This is your opportunity to install any necessary drivers and start using Windows XP.

 Enjoy!

 ![](/img/posts/windows-xp-wallpaper-bliss.png)